The Widow (1955 film): Plot

 Countess Diana Gaston (Patricia Roc) meets Vittorio Serra (Massimo Serato), the grandson of Carlo Serra, a prominent businessman.
 Convinced that she has met the man for her, she does all she can to keep him in her life.
 Unfortunately, both of them are self-centered and this leads to repeated conflict.
 Vittorio's passion for auto racing leads to continued disagreements between him and the countess.

-Though remaining civil, the two separate over their disagreements even though both believe that they cannot live without the other.
+Though civil, they separate over their disagreements, despite each believing they cannot live without the other.
 When Vittorio attends a party thrown by the countess, he meets Adriana (Anna Maria Ferrero), who immediately falls in love with him.
 His indecision over Adriana's attentions causes her to try to make him jealous, but he does not fall for the ploy.
-Vittorio then leaves on a trip to Sicily, he learns that Diana and Adriana have been corresponding and the jealousy does arise.
+During a trip to Sicily, Vittorio learns Diana and Adriana have been corresponding, which finally stirs his jealousy.
 Even though he loves the countess more, Vittorio asks Adriana to marry him.
 She refuses.
 When Diana learns of his proposal, she throws a tantrum and breaks objects precious to Vittirio, objects which she knows he superstitiously depends upon for luck.

 Vittrio then learns that out of spite, Adriana has married Bonelli (Leonardo Botta), his friend and fellow auto racer.
 About to compete against Bonneli in a race, and distraught at the news of the marriage, Vittorio removes his lucky bracelet.
 Diana has a premonition of bad fortune just before she learns the news that Vittorio has died in a racing crash.